daily-demos/examples/dailyjs/live-transcription/README.md

 ## What does this demo do?

-- Use [sendAppMessage](https://docs.daily.co/reference#%EF%B8%8F-sendappmessage) to send messages
+- Use `startTranscription()` and `stopTranscription()` methods to create a transcript of a call
-- Listen for incoming messages using the call object `app-message` event
+- Integrates Deepgram transcription service into Daily calls
-- Extend the basic call demo with a chat provider and aside
+- Listen for incoming transcription messages using the call object `app-message` event
-- Show a notification bubble on chat tray button when a new message is received
+- Extend the basic call demo with a transcription provider and aside
-- Demonstrate how to play a sound whenever a message is received
+- Show a notification bubble on transcript tray button when a new message is received

 Please note: this demo is not currently mobile optimised